These pages are devoted to special memories of Big L in the Sixties.

 Below, photographs signed to Ron, from Duncan Johnson and to Captain Bill, from TW.

-Pink Floyd researcher Chris Leith, was looking for any photos (or other memorabilia) from a Radio London motor racing event in 1967, where he believed the band had made an unscheduled appearance.
+Pink Floyd researcher Chris Leith, was looking for any photos (or other memorabilia) from a Radio London motor racing event in 1967, where he believed the band had made a guest appearance.
 Chris wrote:

 "It transpires that after all my searching, the Floyd didn't appear, but I have found two more press articles that you may not have seen on this event.
 They are from the Maidstone-area 'Kent Messenger' from '67 one in the general, and one in the sports section.
 The other advert (left) is from the Chatham Standard"

-Although minis, rather than racing cars, are depicted in the advert, this event encompassed the Radio London Trophy Meeting, which took place at Brands Hatch racing circuit on Sunday, 18th June 1967.
+This event encompassed the LMC Radio London Car Races, which took place at Brands Hatch racing circuit on Sunday, 18th June 1967.

-Brian Long does write extensively in 'The London Sound' about the Trophy Meeting, where he records that the DJs in attendance were Mike Lennox, Ed Stewart and Mark Roman and that references to the event were made by Tony Blackburn, broadcasting from the Galaxy.
+Brian Long does write extensively in 'The London Sound' about the event, where he records that the DJs in attendance were Mike Lennox, Ed Stewart and Mark Roman and that chances for attendees to win prizes were offered by Tony Blackburn, who was broadcasting the Fab Forty from the Galaxy.

 Bands participating in the live show are listed as Chris Farlowe and The Thunderbirds, Shell Shock and Episode Six.
 Also present were Dave Dee, Dozy, Beaky Mick and Titch, David Garrick, The Moody Blues and 'Tristram the Seventh Earl of Cricklewood' who was the vocalist with the New Vaudeville Band.